 - Stock—Use this entry when someone donates gifts of corporate stock or securities and include the required Stock Name.
-The value is simply based on what the stock or other security sold for on the exchange on the day of the donation (the average price between the highest and lowest quoted selling prices on the donation day is used).
+The value is simply based on what the stock or other security sold for on the exchange on the day of the donation (use the average price between the highest and lowest quoted selling prices on the donation date).

 - Other—Include Other Payment Description as a required field for this entry.

-- Recurring—Recurring transactions are credit card transactions that happen repeatedly until the card expires.
+- Recurring—Recurring transactions are credit card transactions that happen repeatedly on a set schedule.
 Recurring transactions need further details like the total amount of the pledge, the payment frequency, and the card that will be charged.
 Please see the section on adding a recurring transaction for more information.